Margaret Linder Southern Endowment Fund

 The Margaret Linder Southern Endowment Fund was established in 2013 with an $8.4 million bequest from Margaret Southern.
 This fund makes annual distributions to benefit early childhood education, special education for children and youth, and the Greenville Humane Society.

-St. Anthony of Padua Catholic School educates and inspires students to be life-long learners and prepares them for lives of leadership and service.
-Funds will create a cohesive learning environment that blends advanced technology and teaching to meet the individualized capacities of children in early primary classrooms.
+Offering a Franciscan education for children in grades K3-6, St. Anthony of Padua Catholic School educates and inspires students to be lifelong learners and prepares them for lives of leadership and service.
+Funds will be used to create three early childhood classrooms to better serve the needs of three and four-year-old students.